 And if you’re already a very discouraged youth worker, you’re probably not too far from heading into this next thing.

-The second precursor to burnout is increased time-wasting.
+The second precursor to youth ministry burnout is increased time-wasting.

 Youth workers who are creeping closer and closer to a burnout-related breakdown typically spend more time at the office, but get less work done.